LatBus: Night lines (Buhobús)

 In 2005, a night bus service was created through a municipal concession.
 The concession was later removed and the enterprise had to operate the service without any help from the administrations.

-The service was removed the 20th of January of 2017 due to a strike convened by the trade unions due to the low security that the drivers had.
-The 21th of December of 2018, the service was re-added with a new line, that connected Cobatillas with Murcia.
+The service was removed on 20 January 2017 due to a strike convened by the trade unions due to the low security that the drivers had.
+On 21 December 2018, the service was re-added with a new line, that connected Cobatillas with Murcia.

 Before this line was introduced, the numeration that the lines followed was from 55 to 59, following the lines order.

 Apart from the night lines, the lines 49 and 52 also had night services that departed from Murcia on Friday and Saturday nights.

-Due to the COVID-19 pandemic, on March of 2020 the night services were removed, and they never were added back.
+Due to the COVID-19 pandemic, in March 2020 the night services were removed, and they never were added back.

 Apart from this lines, there were also 3 lines that connected the municipalities of Santomera, Alcantarilla and Las Torres de Cotillas.

 Fees

-This are the following fees that were effective until December of 2021:
+This are the following fees that were effective until December 2021: